nasa/cumulus/docs/operator-docs/bulk-operations.md

     ![Screenshot of Kibana user interface showing the "Discover" page for running queries](assets/kibana-discover-page.png)

-4. Enter a query that returns the granule records that you want to use for bulk operations
+4. Enter a query that returns the granule records that you want to use for bulk operations:

     ![Screenshot of Kibana user interface showing an example Kibana query and results](assets/kibana-discover-query.png)